 |Relative Level of Effort||0.5||1.0||5.0|

 ** A particular level of assurance (e.g., low, medium/moderate, or high) is generally characterized by the relative level of suitability, impartiality, and rigor in the approach used to specify, assess, and report on the effectiveness of information security and privacy controls and the risks they are intended to manage.

 Additional HITRUST Assessment Options:

-HITRUST Readiness Assessment.
+- HITRUST Risk-based, 2-year (“r2”) Readiness Assessment.
 A self-attested assessment that is often used to determine security posture and any potential remediation efforts in preparation for a future HITRUST Assessment.
-Available for use with the HITRUST Implemented 1-Year (i1) Assessment and the HITRUST Risk-Based, 2-Year (r2) Assessment.
+Available for use with the HITRUST Implemented, 1-year (“i1”) Validated Assessment and the HITRUST Risk-based, 2-year (“r2”) Validated Assessment.

-HITRUST Interim Assessment.
-Organizations with a HITRUST Risk-Based, 2-Year (r2) Certification will need to perform a HITRUST Interim Assessment at the one-year mark to keep their certification valid.
+- HITRUST Interim Assessment for r2 Certification.
+Organizations with a HITRUST Risk-Based, 2-year (“r2”) Validated Certification Report will need to perform a r2 Interim Assessment at the one-year mark to keep their certification valid.

-HITRUST Bridge Assessment.
-Allows organizations to earn a bridge certificate to maintain their HITRUST Risk-Based, 2-Year (r2) Certification for an additional 90 days, even if their assessment submission due date is missed.
+- HITRUST Bridge Assessment for r2 Certification.
+Allows organizations to earn a bridge certificate to maintain their HITRUST Risk-based, 2-year (“r2”) Certification Report for an additional 90 days, even if their assessment submission due date is missed.

 New Results Distribution System (RDS): Available for All HITRUST Assessments